xdbfoundation/go/exp/services/market-tracker/README.md

-# Stellar Market Tracker
+# DigitalBits Market Tracker

-The Stellar Market Tracker allows you to monitor the spreads of any desired asset pairs, and makes them available for Prometheus to scrape.
+The DigitalBits Market Tracker allows you to monitor the spreads of any desired asset pairs, and makes them available for Prometheus to scrape.
 To use this project, you will have to define the following in a `.env`:
 - Custom `config.json` listing the asset pairs for monitoring.
 The format is displayed in `config_sample.json`
-- Environment variables: `STELLAR_EXPERT_AUTH_KEY` and `STELLAR_EXPERT_AUTH_VAL`, the authentication header for Stellar Expert; `RATES_API_KEY` and `RATES_API_VAL`, the key-value pair for the OpenExchangeRates API.
+- Environment variables: `DIGITALBITS_EXPERT_AUTH_KEY` and `DIGITALBITS_EXPERT_AUTH_VAL`, the authentication header for DigitalBits Expert; `RATES_API_KEY` and `RATES_API_VAL`, the key-value pair for the OpenExchangeRates API.
 Note that the exact format of these variables may change, as we finalize internal deployment.

 ## Running the project